Skip to main content

 Do I still run bitloops init inside every repo?

 Yes.
-Run bitloops init in each repository or subproject you want Bitloops to manage. init creates .bitloops.local.toml, installs hooks, and runs the initial baseline sync through the daemon.
+Run bitloops init in each repository or subproject you want Bitloops to manage. init creates .bitloops.local.toml, installs hooks, and prepares local repo policy for capture.
+It can also queue an initial current-state sync after hook setup.
+Use DevQL commands separately for ingest and for any later explicit sync or validation runs.

 Where does Bitloops keep its data now?